 PayPal also conducts Twitter chats which help customers to provide feedback on a specific subject or ask questions about their product:

 Facebook polls can seem fun, but many brands are now using them to gain insight into customer satisfaction.
 Data from Facebook polls can be measured by specific applications, and the results can be used to improve product development, marketing, customer service, and other business areas.

 Groupon uses Facebook opinion polls to understand how their merchants use social media:

 Live chat applications are used by many brands to drive customer feedback.
 Live chat isn’t just a tool for enhancing the customer experience; it can provide critical feedback with regard to products, services, and brand awareness.

 For example, IBM uses live chat to assist the customer journey and receive valuable opinions:

-While live chat allows customer queries to be resolved in real time and increases brand loyalty (63% of customers would return to a website which offers live chat), it’s helpful in recording responses to analyze the qualitative data for future business improvements.
+While live chat allows customer queries to be resolved in real-time and increases brand loyalty (63% of customers would return to a website that offers live chat), it’s helpful in recording responses to analyze the qualitative data for future business improvements.